Cancer Genetics Program

 Who Should Consider Genetic Education Testing?

 Not all cancers are inherited.
 Almost 90 percent of cancers are attributed to environmental factors, lifestyle choices or a combination of reasons.
-You should think about genetic education and counseling if your family history includes:
+You may benefit from genetic counseling and testing for inherited cancer if your family history includes: